 - All essays must be submitted through the application form during our annual application window.

 One winner will receive $3,000.
 Two runner-ups will each receive $1,000.
+Some years, we are able to provide scholarships to more than two runner-ups.

 Don Perkins Professional Grant